Northern Ireland's politicians return to work after three-year standoff

 Had the parties not reached a deal by next Monday, the British Government insisted there would have to be fresh elections.

-Reporting Ian Graham; Editing by Graham Fahy and Giles Elgood
+Reporting Ian Graham; Editing by Graham Fahy, Giles Elgood, Kirsten Donovan